davideriboli/Snips/Snips/Web/WP-Local FTP-Trick.md

 ---
-tags: [dirty tricks, ftp, worddpress]
+tags: [dirty tricks, ftp, wordpress]
 ---
 Add this in _wp-config.php_.